 Elliott M. Reichardt, from Calgary, Alberta, Canada, is pursuing a PhD in anthropology at Stanford School of Humanities and Sciences.
-Elliott’s dissertation research examines the application of gene engineering to vector and pest control for infectious diseases.
-Elliott will examine the logistics, relationships, and infrastructure required to develop and deploy these emerging technologies.
-Through this research, Elliott will contribute to ongoing discussions about the international regulation of biotechnologies.
-As a Bio Futures Fellow, Elliott will develop interdisciplinary collaborations to contextualize emerging biotechnologies in terms of their scientific basis, regulatory context, and history.
+Elliott’s dissertation research examines aging, access to healthcare, and the economy in rural communities in sub-arctic Canada.
 Elliott graduated from the University of Calgary with a bachelor’s degree in health sciences, and from the University of Cambridge with a master’s degree in health, medicine, and society.
-Elliott has broader scholarly interests on the history and anthropology of global health and its relationship to biotechnologies.
+Elliott has broader scholarly interests on the history and anthropology of global health.
 His work has been published in Medicine Anthropology Theory and Medical History.

 Current Research and Scholarly Interests